-If there is one brand of baseballs you should know it's Rawlings.
+If there is one brand of baseballs you should know it’s Rawlings.
 Rawlings makes the official baseballs for pretty much every baseball organization you can think of.
 Major League Baseball and Minor League Baseball use special Rawlings baseballs with a special MLB or MiLB print on them.
-Rawlings makes the MLB baseballs in Costa Rica and produces 80,000 boxes per year (12 baseball's per box) for the MLB.
-The MiLB baseballs are not made in the same Costa Rican factory, these balls are produced across the world in China.
+Rawlings makes the MLB baseballs in Costa Rica and produces 80,000 boxes per year (12 baseball’s per box) for the MLB.
+The MiLB baseballs are not made in the same Costa Rican factory, these balls are produced on the other side of the world in China.
 The NCAA also uses Rawlings brand baseballs.
 The official Little League World Series Baseball is also a Rawlings ball.

-Rawlings is known for making primarily baseballs, though they do produce other equipment like gloves.
-If you buy a rawling's baseball you can spend about $50 for a bucket (24 balls).
+Rawlings is primarily known for making baseballs, though they do produce other equipment like gloves.
+If you buy a rawling’s baseball you can spend about $50 for a bucket (24 balls).
 If you want to buy official MLB baseballs or NCAA baseballs this will cost a bit more, about $5-$10 per baseball.

 If Rawling’s is the undoubtable number one baseball maker in the world, then Wilson is an obvious number two.
 The two companies have been competing in the baseball world for a long time.
 In the MLB the top two gloves companies are Rawlings and Wilson.
 When it comes to baseballs specifically, the competition is a little more one sided.
 Rawlings is the official baseball for a significant number of leagues.
 That hasn’t stopped Wilson from making lots of baseball’s though.
 The Babe Ruth League, for one, uses Wilson for their official baseball.
 USSSA Baseball and Cal Ripken Baseball also use Wilson.
 However, the most popular use for Wilson baseballs is for more casual leagues and playing at home.

 The pro and champion series are the most popular Wilson baseballs, with their various different models.
-Wilson makes high quality baseballs for practice and games.
+Wilson makes high-quality baseballs for practice and games.
 They also carry softballs and soft practice baseballs for younger players.
 Depending on the baseball Wilson baseballs cost between $50 and $80 for a dozen balls and $150 for a bucket.

-After Rawlings and Wilson there isn't that much name recognition in terms of baseball brands.
+After Rawlings and Wilson there isn’t that much name recognition in terms of baseball brands.
 Of the lesser known baseball brands there is no doubt that Diamond is the best and most used.
 Diamond specializes in high quality youth and high school baseballs, knowing that that is their most common customer base.
-Diamond also provides baseballs to the Babe Ruth League and Little League.
+Diamond also provides baseballs to the Babe Ruth League, American Legion, and Little League.
 Their best selling baseball is the D1-HS ball.
 The most high quality ball is the D1 Pro High School baseball.
 Diamond also sells training equipment including training baseballs.
 Their inventory includes the Reaxn baseball, to help players improve their reaction time.
 Diamond sells oversized and undersized training balls as well as dotted balls to help both pitchers and hitters work on their fundamentals.
 Diamond Baseballs are more affordable than the bigger brands, going for around $35 for a dozen and $80 for a bucket.

 If you’re looking for a big selection of baseballs, both for games and practice then look no further than Champro.
 It may not be a company that has a lot of name recognition.
 In fact it might not be a brand you will see on any official baseball fields.
 Champro’s website includes details of every baseball that they sell including the type of leather, the stitching and more of the baseball.
 Their baseball’s range from high school and pro models to little league and other balls.
 Champro also carries practice balls for all levels and age groups.
 Champro has soft practice baseballs, yellow balls, all-weather balls, weighted balls, pitching balls, batting practice balls, machine balls and more.
 Champro also differentiates between raised and flat seamed baseballs.
 Some players, especially pitchers, prefer a flat seam, while others prefer a raised seam.
 Champro lets you choose when you buy the ball.
 Champro baseballs will cost you about $40-$50 per dozen.

 When you think of Marucci Baseball the first thing that comes to mind is probably their bats.
-Marucci is a well known bat maker and a staple of professional baseball, including the MLB, when it comes to bats.
+Marucci is a well-known bat maker and a staple of professional baseball, including the MLB, when it comes to bats.
 However, Marucci is more than just a bat company.
 When it comes to baseball, Marucci makes gloves, protective equipment, clothes, training gear and even baseballs.
 Marucci has a smaller selection of baseballs and even less popularity.
 The only official baseball that Marucci carries is with USSSA Baseball.
 However, Marucci does have a game certified ball, an adult ball and a youth ball option.
 Marucci baseballs are made of top synthetic materials.
 Their balls are allowed in some leagues, and though they are not popular they get the job done.
 Marucci baseballs will cost about $50 for a dozen and they do not come in a bucket.
 When it comes to official baseballs, Marucci should probably be your last choice.
 There are no practice balls either.

 6. JUGS Practice Baseballs